 There are several benefits to a 30-day challenge.
 First, you are beginning from scratch along with everyone who is following online.
 Other participants may post about how it went for them that day, so there is a feeling of comradery even if you are working at it solo on your living room floor.

 Last year, I participated in a Livestrong 30-day push-up challenge as well as a 30-day plank challenge.
 I continued those challenges for separate 30-day periods.
-Their 30-day plan challenge for 2022 was just recently posted.
+Livestrong offer various 30-day/4-week challenges on their website.

 I was surprised at how much my ability to do pushups improved.
 Now, I didn’t get to the full number doing a full pushup, but I was half-way there before I switched to a modified push-up form.
 I count that as a success since it was a vast improvement over where I started at the beginning of the challenge.